lampardchelsea/hello-world/leetcode/DFS_BackTracking/README.md

 <p>3.
 [Official Artical] (https://leetcode.com/articles/palindrome-permutation-ii/)
 <p>4.
 [Youtube Solution] (https://www.youtube.com/watch?v=tV-n9qZNiW0)
 <p>5.
 [Why we don't need the duplicate check like we did for Permutation II here?
 How to ensure there is no duplicate string s?] (https://discuss.leetcode.com/topic/28020/short-backtracking-solution-in-java-3-ms/8)
+<p>6.
+[String is immutable.
+What exactly is the meaning?] (https://stackoverflow.com/questions/8798403/string-is-immutable-what-exactly-is-the-meaning)
+<p>7.
+[String, StringBuffer, and StringBuilder] (https://stackoverflow.com/questions/2971315/string-stringbuffer-and-stringbuilder)